disha91100/dp-300-database-administrator/Instructions/Labs/10-isolate-problem-areas-poor-performing-queries.md

 ### Task 6 - Force a better execution plan

+In this task you will use Query Store to select a high-performing execution plan and force it for a specific query.
+This ensures consistent performance by avoiding regressions caused by plan changes.

 1. Navigate to the plan summary portion of the report as shown below.
 You will note there are one or two execution plans with widely different durations.

       ![Plan summary](../images/upd-dp-300-module-10-lab-11.png)